What is a Timing Device Assembler or Adjuster?

 - Timing Device Specialist

-There were about 800 jobs for Timing Device Assembler or Adjuster in 2016 (in the United States).
+In the United States, there were 800 jobs for Timing Device Assembler or Adjuster in 2016.
 There is little to no growth in job opportunities for Timing Device Assembler or Adjuster.
 Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Timing Device Assembler or Adjuster are Ohio and Illinois.
 Watch out if you plan on working in Illinois or Ohio.
 These states have the worst job growth for this type of profession.